AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

   set comprises all units of the project
 - units determined using the Excluded_Units and Excluded_Units_List
   attributes are then removed from the initial set.

-By default this is applied only to those exact projects listed on the command line.
-However if if the :option:`--recursive` command line switch is used, then this procedure is also applied (recursively) to imported projects.

 The list of units to be considered for a given execution of |gcv| can also be overridden from the command line using :option:`--units=<UNIT|@LISTFILE>`.